 The exercise of determining the rational to support local stock management should be done by managers using the expertise within the IFCA team.
-For the species such as those selected in the scoping exercise - crab, lobster, spider crab, it is appropriate to manage as joint management units with other IFCAs.
+For the species such as those selected in the scoping exercise - crab, lobster, spidercrab, crawfish, it is appropriate to manage as joint management units with other IFCAs.
 Crab and lobster already have defined stock assessment units pointing to regional management.
-The rationale for defining the extent of spider crab should be examined more thoroughly (including extent of migration and spawning/settlement behaviour) as an initial step in a stock specific fishery management plan.
+The rationale for defining the extent of spidercrab and crawfish should be examined more thoroughly (including extent of migration and spawning/settlement behaviour) as an initial step in a stock specific fishery management plan.